 Rhubarb has been used for medicinal purposes for hundreds of years.
 It is one of the most commonly used herbs in Chinese Medicine.
 Of all the herbs cultivated for medicinal uses in early civilizations, Chinese Rhubarb remains one of the few which is still used today.

 Look around and I'm sure you'll be convinced that this very versatile vegetable belongs in YOUR garden too!

 Please subscribe to Rhubarb Central's RSS Feed.
 It keeps you totally up to date on all newly added rhubarb recipes, (recipes with pictures), growing information, and nutritional updates.

 Or, simply join our Facebook Page!
 Click the Facebook "Like" button underneath the "Like Us?
 Love Us!"
-Box (see right-hand column of this page), and receive all new rhubarb recipes and updates via your Facebook Homepage.
+Box, and receive all new rhubarb recipes and updates via your Facebook Homepage.

 Enjoy your visit!

 All Rights Reserved Worldwide